alexa/alexa-auto-sdk/samples/android/README.md

 > **Note**: If the LLDB window isn't visible in the debug tab, select **Run** -> **Edit Configurations** -> **Debugger** and change the `Debug Type` to `Native`.

-## v2.2.1 Release Notes <a id = "v221-release-notes"></a>
+## Known Issues <a id = "ki"></a>

-See [CHANGELOG](../../CHANGELOG.md) for more general information about the v2.2.1 release.

-### Enhancements
-* Introduces additional TemplateRuntime platform interface features that you can integrate in your application to enrich the user's experience with Now Playing cards for AudioPlayer and ExternalMediaPlayer implementations.

-### Resolved Issues
-No resolved issues.

-### Known Issues
+* In the Alexa companion app, if you change the timezone of the device to a value already listed in the sample app timezone drop down, the timezone field of the sample app is not updated to the new value until the app is restarted.
-* On the Android Sample App, media playback gets into "No Content Playing" state where all GUI playback control breaks, when pressing next after force closing an external media app.
+* After you forcibly close an external media app and then press the "next" playback button, the media playback gets into a "no content playing" state in which all GUI playback control buttons no longer work.
-* All previous known issues listed below.

-## v2.2.0 Release Notes<a id="v220-release-notes"></a>

-### Enhancements
-* Added a **TimeZone** option to the menu.
-The list of available timezone options is updated every time there is a change from the Alexa companion app.

-### Resolved Issues
-* Fixed an issue where the GUI did not accurately reflect the states of the Navigation Favorites and Navigation State controls across app relaunch.
-* Fixed an issue where clicking the **Cancel Login** button to cancel login in the Android Sample App returned a “Cancelling CBL flow” message, but CBL authentication was not cancelled.

-### Known Issues
-* When you upgrade the Auto SDK Android Sample App from v.2.1 to v2.2, an `INTERNAL_SERVICE_EXCEPTION` is displayed.
-Functionality is not impacted, and you can ignore the error.
 * Alexa Presentation Language (APL) rendering does not support ssmlToSpeech and ssmlToText transformers.
 Therefore, some skills, like Jeopardy, will not provide the expected user experience.
-* The Android Sample App goes into listening mode when calling 911, as Alexa prompts users to say "Alexa, Cancel" to stop.
-This is due to the fact that the Android platform does not provide audio loopback to cancel out self triggers.
-See the [Loopback Detector README](../../extensions/loopback-detector/README.md) for an example of how to use the Auto SDK with the AmazonLite wake word to cancel out self references.
+* The sample app goes into listening mode when calling 911, as Alexa prompts the user to say "Alexa, Cancel" to stop.
+This is due to the Android platform not providing audio loopback to cancel out self triggers.
+See the [Loopback Detector README](../../extensions/loopback-detector/README.md) for an example of using the Auto SDK with the AmazonLite wake word to cancel out self references.
 * The `AudioOutput.prepare()` method implementation in `AudioOutputHandler` blocks returning until it reads the full audio attachment from the Engine on the caller's thread.
-It should not do this and instead should return quickly and read the attachment on a separate thread.
+If working properly, the implementation returns quickly and reads the attachment on a separate thread.
-* A generic error TTS is returned when the user initiates offline contact calling before uploading contacts to the cloud on the Android Sample App with the optional Local Voice Control extension.
+* A generic error TTS is returned when the user initiates offline contact calling before uploading contacts to the cloud on the sample app with the optional Local Voice Control extension.
-* Display card rendering is not adaptable to a variety of screen sizes.
 * Particular sections of the Flash Briefing do not resume properly from a paused state.
 Attempting to play after pause in some cases may restart the media playback.
+* Display card rendering is not adaptable to a variety of screen sizes.
-* The Sample App does not implement managing inter-app audio focus, so other apps will not recognize its audio playback appropriately.
+* The sample app does not implement managing inter-app audio focus.
+As a result, other apps do not recognize its audio playback appropriately.
 * Alexa dialog playback may stop abruptly when switching between Wi-Fi and mobile data.
-* The Sample App disconnects from AVS after remaining idle for some time and takes a while to reconnect.
+* The sample app disconnects from AVS after remaining idle for some time and takes a while to reconnect.
+* Music service provider logos in the SVG format are not rendered during the music playback.